rsnyder/juncture-docs/components/map.md

     This example uses [an image from Wikimedia commons](https://commons.wikimedia.org/wiki/File:Double-O-Arch_Arches_National_Park_2.jpg) for a marker.
 The image used in this example includes embedded Exif (Exchangeable image file format) data with geographic coordinates.

-    Hover over the marker or click here to see the image.
+    Click on the marker or click here to see the image.

-    ==The marker image will also appear when hovering over this text.
-Clicking on this text will also cause the map to zoom in on the marker location.=={flyto=wc:Double-O-Arch_Arches_National_Park_2.jpg,14}
 </ve-snippet>

 <ve-snippet collapsible label="Map with a GeoJSON overlay">